ISISComputingGroup/ibex_developers_manual/TestBuild-Jenkins-Build.md

 - not commit your `.gitmodule` changes and push to `testbuild`
 - now start the jenkins build from the GUI

-The jenkins job builds "tip of branch" i.e. it will use latest master of all submodules and also latest commits to and `branch =` lines you added.
+The jenkins job builds "tip of branch" i.e. it will use latest master of all submodules and also latest commits to any `branch =` lines you added.
 So you co not need to "git add" any submodule directories, and if you push new changes to any branch you can just start a new build and they will be used.